atomistic-machine-learning/G-SchNet/README.md

 - schnetpack 0.3
 - pytorch >= 1.2
 - python >= 3.7
+- ASE >= 3.17.0
 - Open Babel 2.41
 - rdkit >= 2019.03.4.0

+The following two commands will create a new conda environment called _"gschnet"_ and install all dependencies (tested on Ubuntu 18.04):

+    conda create -n gschnet python=3.7 pytorch=1.3.1 torchvision cudatoolkit=10.1 ase=3.19.0 openbabel=2.4.1 rdkit=2019.09.2.0 -c pytorch -c openbabel -c defaults -c conda-forge
+    pip install 'schnetpack==0.3'

+Replace _"cudatoolkit=10.1"_ with _"cpuonly"_ if you do not want to utilize a GPU for training/generation.
+However, we strongly recommend to use a GPU if possible.

 # Getting started
 Clone the repository into your folder of choice: